flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 ### Flow From 1000ft

-Autoland is not much different from a normal ILS landing apart from the fact that the Autopilot(s) will not be turned off for the landing but stay on the pilot only monitors the landing via the instruments.
+Autoland is not much different from a normal ILS landing apart from the fact that the Autopilot(s) will not be turned off for the landing but stay on and the flight crew only monitors the landing via the instruments.

 Assuming that we are fully configured for landing at 1000ft above ground, with CONFIG 3 or CONFIG FULL, V~appr~ speed, gear down, autobrake armed, ground spoilers armed, ECAM landing memo no blue, landing checklist complete.